somasis/www.somas.is/index.md

 ## Projects

+Aside from music, I also love doing work with free software and free culture in general.

 My main open source project for... a few years, has been an attempt to make my own distribution, [Mutiny](https://mutiny.zone).
 It's been mostly a passion project so far, involving a lot of conceptual planning and architecturing.
 If you find the ideas behind it interesting though, please